7 Yoga Poses That Can Help Manage Your Varicose Veins

 Your veins play the role of sending that blood back to your heart — sort of like a recycling system.
 However, gravity is not your body’s best friend, and as a result, the veins in your legs have more strain put on them in order to get the blood back up to your heart.

 Things get even messier if your veins have been damaged or weakened in any way.
 This can lead to blood pooling, which then leads to varicose veins.

-There are a number of reasons that you may find yourself with varicose veins, some are things you can control, while others are not.
+There are a number of reasons that you may find yourself with varicose veins, some are within your control, while others are not.
 Here are the top five things that are putting you at high risk for developing varicose veins:

 - Obesity.
 Being overweight puts a lot more stress and strain on your veins, which can cause varicose veins to appear.